Mark Zuckerberg: Facebook

-Zuckerberg's Facebook started off as just a "Harvard thing" until Zuckerberg decided to spread it to other schools, enlisting the help of roommate Dustin Moskovitz.
-They began with Columbia, New York University, Stanford, Dartmouth, Cornell, University of Pennsylvania, Brown, and Yale.
+Zuckerberg's Facebook started off as just a "Harvard thing" until he decided to spread it to other schools, enlisting the help of roommate and co-founder Dustin Moskovitz.
+They began with Columbia University, New York University, Stanford University, Dartmouth College, Cornell University, University of Pennsylvania, Brown University, and Yale University.

-Zuckerberg dropped out of Harvard in his sophomore year in order to complete the project.
+Zuckerberg dropped out of Harvard in his second year in order to complete the project.
 Zuckerberg, Moskovitz and the other co-founders moved to Palo Alto, California, where they leased a small house that served as an office.
-Over the summer, Zuckerberg met Peter Thiel, who invested in the company.
+Over the summer, Zuckerberg met Peter Thiel, who invested in his company.
 They got their first office in mid-2004.
-According to Zuckerberg, the group planned to return to Harvard, but they eventually decided to remain in California, where Zuckerberg appreciated the "mythical place" of Silicon Valley, the center of computer technology in California.
+According to Zuckerberg, the group planned to return to Harvard, but eventually decided to remain in California, where Zuckerberg appreciated the "mythical place" of Silicon Valley, the center of computer technology in California.
 They had already turned down offers by major corporations to buy the company.
-In an interview in 2007, Zuckerberg explained his reasoning: "It's not because of the amount of money.
-For me and my colleagues, the most important thing is that we create an open information flow for people.
-Having media corporations owned by conglomerates is just not an attractive idea to me."
 The same year, speaking at Y Combinator's Startup School course at Stanford University, Zuckerberg made a controversial assertion that "young people are just smarter" and that other entrepreneurs should bias towards hiring young people.

-He restated these goals to Wired magazine in 2010: "The thing I really care about is the mission, making the world open."
-Earlier, in April 2009, Zuckerberg sought the advice of former Netscape CFO Peter Currie about financing strategies for Facebook.
-On July 21, 2010, Zuckerberg reported that the company reached the 500-million-user mark.
-When asked whether Facebook could earn more income from advertising as a result of its phenomenal growth, he explained:
+Earlier, in April 2009, Zuckerberg had sought the advice of former Netscape CFO Peter Currie regarding financing strategies for Facebook.
+On July 21, 2010, Zuckerberg reported that Facebook had reached the 500-million-user mark.

-I guess we could ...
-If you look at how much of our page is taken up with ads compared to the average search query.
-The average for us is a little less than 10 percent of the pages and the average for search is about 20 percent taken up with ads ...
-That's the simplest thing we could do.
-But we aren't like that.
-We make enough money.
-Right, I mean, we are keeping things running; we are growing at the rate we want to.